freedmand/infiniteterrain/README.md

 # Infinite Terrain WebGL

 Minimal WebGL infinite terrain.
+Demo site [here](https://infiniteterrain.netlify.app/).
 On computers, use WASD to move and arrows to look around.
 On phone, touch screen to move.

 ## Install
 This is a Node.js project.
 Ensure you have Node installed on your system (can be downloaded [here](https://nodejs.org/en/)).
 Clone this repo and `cd` into the main directory and run: